nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  There is no back pressure on producer because the partition are unbounded (persisted outside of JVM memory), so the producer is never blocked when appending a message.

- To read from a MQueue a consumer need to create a tailer.
+ To read from a MQueue a consumer need to create a __tailer__.
 The tailer don't destroy messages while reading from a partition.
  Each partition of a MQueue is an ordered immutable sequence of messages.

- A tailer read from assigned partitions and it is part of a consumer group.
- The consumer group is a name space to store tailer positions.
+ A tailer read message from one or more assigned partitions.
+It belongs to a consumer __group__. which is a name space to store its positions (__offsets__).
- This way consumers can stop and resume processing without loosing messages.
+ By saving (__commit__) its offsets a consumer group can stop and resume processing without loosing messages.
- Tailer can also read message from the beginning or end of its assigned partitions.
+ By default a Tailer will read from the last committed offset, but it can also read from the beginning or end of its assigned partitions.
- There can be only one tailer assigned to a group/partition tuple.
- The maximum consumer concurrency for a group is fixed by the number of partitions of the MQueue (its size).
+ The maximum consumer gropu concurrency is fixed by the number of partitions of the MQueue (its size).

  Of course it is possible to create different group of consumers that process concurrently the same MQueue at their own speed.

- The tailer partition assignment can be static or dynamic.
+ The assignment of partitions to a tailer can be static (manual assignment) or dynamic using the __subscribe__ API.
- The dynamic assignment use a subscribe API, a tailer that subscribe or terminate will trigger a rebalancing of the partitions assignments of the group.
+ A new tailer that subscribes or terminates will trigger a partition rebalancing between the tailers of the consumer group.

 ### MQueue Implementations

 #### Chronicle Queue

   [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue implementation.

   Each partition of a MQueue is materialized as a Chronicle Queue.